👋🏽 Profile

 Varian Medical Systems (now Siemens Healthineers)

-Rodriguez A.T., Adam K.M., Liang T.W., Hamilton K.M., Subkhangulova A., Heo H.J., Ongpin A., Garrison J.L.
-"Neuropeptide Regulation of the Heat Shock Response."
+Rodriguez A.T. et al. "Neuropeptide Regulation of the Heat Shock Response."
 Manuscript in preparation.

 Wang W., Flury A.G., Rodriguez A.T. (co-first authors), Garrison J.L., Brem R.B.
 "A role for worm cutl-24 in background- and parent-of-origin-dependent ER stress resistance."
 BMC Genomics 23, 842 (2022).
 PMCID: PMC9764823.